 Lake Cities XC began in 2004 with 7 runners that had finished summer track and wanted to continue distance running year round.

 We train year round, with three specific seasons with breaks between.

 In the spring, focus is on longer distance runs with athletes competing in 5K and 10K road races.
 10K runners must be approved by Coach Lutz prior to the start of training.
 The spring season begins in early January and runs through the end of April.
 In addition, we prepare our middle school runners for their respective track seasons ... from 800m thru 3200m races.
-Lake Cities is proud to have developed a large number of District Champions from all around the DFW Metroplex.
+Lake Cities is proud to have developed a large number of Middle School District Champions from all around the DFW Metroplex.

 Summer training focuses first and foremost on mileage build for the fall.
 How hard a xc team works in the summer is directly related to how well it competes in the fall, especially in November and December, when the most important races are held.
 We also compete at the national level, thru the AAU National Club Championships in Orlando in July, the AAU Junior Olympic Track and Field Championships and the USATF Junior Olympic Track and Field Championships.
 We primarily focus on the 800m, 1500m and 3000m distances on the track.
 We also compete in two or three road races during the summer so that runners not competing on the track can keep track of their progress.
 The summer season begins in mid-May and runs thru the end of July.
 National Championship runners will start a bit later as their championship races are in early August.

 Fall is our busiest competition season.
 We race in several middle school xc meets, a couple of specific road races and then either the AAU or USATF Junior Olympic XC National Championships.
 A heavy emphasis on team strategy and teamwork exists throughout the season.
 In addition to the national championship races, our 7th and 8th grade runners compete in the Nike South Middle School XC Championships, held in The Woodlands.
 The fall season runs from mid-August thru mid-December.